Cooper Board Approves Plan to Return to Full-Tuition Scholarships

 Statement from Board and President on Plan to Return to Full-Tuition Scholarships

 The Cooper Union’s Legacy and Future

-The Cooper Union’s Board of Trustees and Office of the President are pleased and proud to announce the Board’s approval of a comprehensive plan to return to full-tuition scholarships for all undergraduate students.
+The Cooper Union’s Board of Trustees and Office of the President are pleased and proud to announce the Board’s approval of a comprehensive plan to return to full-tuition scholarships (printable version) for all undergraduate students.
 This marks a historic turning point.
 With the adoption of this plan, the Board has declared its unequivocal commitment to returning to free.

 The final plan is a modified version of the recommendation published on January 15, 2018 by the Board’s Free Education Committee (FEC).
 It is the result of well over a year of intensive discussions, analysis, and deliberations.
 The planning process solicited and considered diverse perspectives and extensive feedback offered by the community in person, writing, calls, and emails.
 That input and feedback affected the outcome.
 We thank you.

 Consistent with the FEC’s recommendation, the approved plan:

 - Increases scholarships beginning in two years, provided we meet critical fundraising, operating expense, and operating cash surplus goals.

 - Returns The Cooper Union to full-tuition scholarships for all undergraduate students in 10 years.

 - Seeks to generate $250 million over the 10-year timeline to bolster the institution's financial resilience and invest in its world-renowned academic programs.

 The Board modified the FEC’s Recommended Plan as follows: